 9 injured in blast near Levies Lines on Chaman's Taj Road

-At least nine people have been injured after an explosion occurred near the Levies Lines in Balochistan's Chaman area, Levies sources confirmed.
+At least nine people were injured after an explosion occurred near the Levies Lines in Balochistan's Chaman area, Levies sources confirmed.

 The blast took place on Taj Road in Chaman, which is located just kilometres away from the country's border with Afghanistan.